Hejsil/cache/README.md

 $ # You can mark a command to depend on different things like environment variables
 $ # (-e), files (-f) or even stdin (--stdin).

+$ # cache can also handle if a command outputs to one or more files.
+You need to
+$ # manually list the files the command will output
+$ cache -o test -- gcc -o test test.c
 ```